errier/pia-notify/README.md

 # Chrome extension

 This chrome extension will poll the PIA website to determine if your're protected by PIA or not.
-If not, it will temporarily show an warning on top of the page.
+If not, it will temporarily show a warning on top of the page.